auto-mat/k8s/README.md

 15. Ensure your storage bucket name is set correctly and update the settings as desired.
 16. Copy the [`klub-automat.yaml`](https://github.com/auto-mat/k8s/blob/master/manifests/klub-automat.yaml) deployment and service file.
 17. Replace all instances of the string `klub-automat` with the name of your new instance.
+18. Copy the [redis config](https://github.com/auto-mat/k8s/blob/master/manifests/config-maps/klub-automat-redis-config.yaml) and replace all instances of the string `klub-automat`
-18. Commit your new files to git and push them to the `k8s` repo (the changes will be applied automatically to the k8s cluster by circleci).
+19. Commit your new files to git and push them to the `k8s` repo (the changes will be applied automatically to the k8s cluster by circleci).
-19. Done!
+20. Done!

 Connecting to internal services
 -------------------------------------